jimwins/titi/docs/querying.rst

 .. warning::

     By using this function you're dropping down to PHPs PDO directly.
-Idiorm does not make any attempt to protect you from making errors when using this method.
+Titi does not make any attempt to protect you from making errors when using this method.

-    You're essentially just using Idiorm to manage the connection and configuration when you implement ``raw_execute()``.
+    You're essentially just using Titi to manage the connection and configuration when you implement ``raw_execute()``.

-It can be handy, in some instances, to make use of the PDO instance underneath Idiorm to make advanced queries.
-These can be things like dropping a table from the database that Idiorm doesn't support and will not support in the future.
-These are operations that fall outside the 80/20 philosophy of Idiorm.
+It can be handy, in some instances, to make use of the PDO instance underneath Titi to make advanced queries.
+These can be things like dropping a table from the database that Titi doesn't support and will not support in the future.
+These are operations that fall outside the 80/20 philosophy of Titi.
 That said there is a lot of interest in this function and quite a lot of support requests related to it.

 This method directly maps to `PDOStatement::execute()`_ underneath so please familiarise yourself with it's documentation.